Hybrid V/s Native App

 The one similarity among all the founders of the fresh startups is that there is always a zest for completing all the orders before time and achieving a huge deal of satisfaction from the customers.
 In this zeal and enthusiasm, the founders perhaps get blinded to see the bigger picture – LIMITATIONS OF THEIR EMPLOYEES!
 In being lost in the reverie for giving something extraordinary, they fail to observe the potentials of their employees who are actually going to work for their goals.
 And when such startups thoroughly disappoint their customers by not being able to provide the things promised initially, they lose a great amount of credibility and hence make their road to success even more difficult and unachievable.
 Remember – Always eat only as much as you could digest!

 • INEXPERIENCED TEAM MANAGED BY POOR LEADERSHIP

 Not all startups are fortunate enough to attain the heights of success in the first shot.
-It takes immense patience, persistence and a lot of brainstorming and rectifications before one is able to coin the term of ‘consistent profits’ in their business.
-The above mentioned points will profoundly help the initiators of fresh ventures to understand the commonly occurring mistakes among the intermediate leveled business personal and will help them to overcome the obstacles caused by those mistakes.
+It takes immense patience, persistence, and a lot of brainstorming and rectifications before one is able to coin the term of ‘consistent profits’ in their business.
+The above-mentioned points will profoundly help the initiators of fresh ventures to understand the commonly occurring mistakes among the intermediate leveled business personnel and will help them to overcome the obstacles caused by those mistakes.
 All the very best for your idea to transform into a fantastic factuality!